 Experiences are never stagnant.
-Demands are changing, growing at the scale of business.
+Demands are changing and growing at the scale of business.
 Along with that contact centers and BPOs have to evolve.
-It is imperative to accommodate the modern customer demands, to sustain in this economy.
+It is imperative to accommodate the modern customer demands, to sustain this economy.

 When I speak about customer demands, I specifically want to focus on the contact centers.
 Contact centers are no longer just for customer support.
 These are information hubs, whose primary task is now to build relationships based on the data collected.
 Leveraging information to offer a conflict-free relationship is the goal of every modern business now.
 For this, contact centers have to grow out of the typical support mindset.
 Agents have to go beyond the script, AI-driven tools should assist in empathizing, and lastly, the customers must feel that they are heard.

 The future of customer experience is modern, sleek, and minimal.
 I mean, contact centers have evolved from just handling phone calls to becoming relationship managers.
 The entire growth has been assisted by technology and leadership.
 In other words, with less interference, the customer must get what they want from a brand.
 For example, if I am shopping for black jeans and I see a few black jeans in the app, I would expect recommendations on shirts that go along with it.
 If I see the right recommendation, I will purchase my complete look and be satisfied with the experience.
 In return, the business gets more revenue.
 Imagine this module being replicated across touchpoints, and you end up having a successful customer-centric ecosystem.